Coverdeal Holdings Limited (referred to as ‘we’, ‘us’, ‘our’, ‘Company’ or the ‘Coverdeal’), is the owner of globtrex brand and of this website.

 We use the personal data in the following ways:

-- to store your details (and update them when necessary) on our database in order that we can contact you in relation to our ongoing services, agreements or in general business with you;
+- to store your details (and updating them when necessary) on our database in order that we can contact you in relation to our ongoing services, agreements or in general business with you;

 - to administer your account